Eight dead in Turkey after earthquake hits Iran border area

 “The damage caused loss of life,” the governor of Van, Mehmet Bilmez, told reporters standing in front of a pile of cinder blocks and sheet metal.
 “There is destruction in all four villages” he visited on Sunday, he added.

-The European Mediterranean Seismological Centre (EMSC) said the quake, which hit at 8:53 a.m. local time (05:53 GMT), had a depth of 3.1 miles.
+The European Mediterranean Seismological Centre (EMSC) said the quake, which hit at 8:53 a.m. local time (05:53 GMT), had a depth of 5 km (3.1 miles).
 Iranian officials said it had been felt in Iran but that there were no immediate reports of deaths.

 Turkish broadcasters and government officials said the quake affected dozens of villages in Turkey, which like Iran has a history of powerful earthquakes.
 The education ministry reported minor damage to several schools in the rural districts of Baskale, Saray and Gurpinar.